WJMN (FM): WJMN (1993–present)

 Since its inception on May 11, 1993, "Jam'n 94.5" has become one of Boston's most successful radio stations.
 Even after its sale to Chancellor in 1996, station management decided not to tamper with the format as they see WJMN as part of a winning combination with top 40/CHR sister station WXKS-FM, a formula that continues to the present day.

 When "Jam'n" debuted, the station had a playlist of a balanced mix of R&B/hip-hop, rhythmic pop, and dance product (the same approach was used at WXKS-FM when it made the transition from disco to urban in 1981, and then to Top 40 the following year).
 However, by the end of 1999, it began to play a variety of music that was along the lines of urban contemporary hits, heavy on the hip-hop to the extent of not playing non-rap rhythmic tracks.
 This would last until the beginning of 2009, when WJMN began tweaking their musical selection to once again include rhythmic/pop-charting artists like Britney Spears, Justin Bieber, Kesha, Katy Perry, David Guetta, Edward Maya, Adele, and Lady Gaga.
 This tweaking has sparked a lot of talk on radio message boards and follows a pattern among rhythmic-format stations that have scaled back on the heavy amount of hip-hop in favor of a more balanced approach.
 This continued until mid 2013, when facing competition from rhythmic AC-formatted WBQT (which features some of WJMN's former airstaff), WJMN has added more hip hop and R&B content and scaled back on dance tracks, but still remains rhythmic.
 Because of this, several music trades (like Mediabase) and Nielsen Audio have listed WJMN as Rhythmic because the audience it targets is racially mixed and the region's African-American population is not that large.
+Primetime mixshow mainstay DJ Roy Barboza was known for his flawless style of mixing, and as one of New England's premier mix-masters.
+DJ Gee Spin showcased his polished skill on the turntables, hosting 'The Launch Pad' on Sunday evenings.
+The early 2000's also saw a cross-over/strategic partnership which featured Hot 97 NYC Superstar DJ Funkmaster Flex on WJMN airwaves.